timOTdev/0019_es6_for_everyone/notes.md

 }
 ```

-- Another example:
+- Another example that has MooTools:
 ```js
 var names = ['wes', 'lux']
 for(name in names) { console.log(name)}; // 0, 1, and a ton of methods
 ```

-### ForOf loop
+### `forOf` loop
-- Need to put const in or it will leak into the global variable
+- Need to put `const` in or it will leak into the global variable
-- ForOf loops can only handle iterables, it can't do objects
+- `forOf` loops can only handle iterables, it can't do objects
 ```js
 for (const cut of cuts) {
     console.log(cut); // Chuck Brisket Shank Short Rib }
 ```

 - If we want to put a break after Brisket:
 ```js
 for (const cut of cuts) {